mzare47/ClayAssignment/README.md

 * SOLID Pattern Implementation
 * Repository Pattern Implementation
 * Swagger Open API implementation
-* JWT Authentication And Authorization In With Identity Framework
+* JWT Authentication And Authorization with Identity Framework

 #### UnitTests which includes:
 * Using NUnit and Moq framework for unit testing